jonahtjandra/jonah-tjandra-Quant-OA/src/README.md

 ### How to run the script?

-This explains in detail how to run the script with your own email template and data source and also how the script works in general.
+First and foremost, pip install the dependencies of the program by using this command: "python -m pip install -r requirements.txt"

 The entry point to run the script is the main.py file.
 In order to run the script properly, main.py will need 2 system arguments: source_data and template.
 In order to feed this in, use short ops: -t and -d for template and source_data respectively or use long ops --template --source_data.
 E.g: python main.py -t [template path] -d [source data path]

-- Explains input: Template needs to specify the subject of the email by writing "subject:" as the first word of a line which signifies that line be the subject of the email.
+- Input: Template needs to specify the subject of the email by writing "subject:" as the first word of a line which signifies that line be the subject of the email.
+The template also needs to include open and close patterns with their keywords enclosed inside these patterns.
+These keywords will be matched with the source data.
+All source data needs to include "to", "cc", and "bcc" columns as they will be used in completing the JSON format.
+Only the "cc" and "bcc" columns are allowed to contain null or empty values.

-- Explains runtime complexities

-- Explains output: In order for the output to preserve the spacing of the email template, the json body output will contain a list of lines, where an empty line would give an empty string
+- Output: In order for the output to preserve the spacing of the email template, the json body output will contain a list of lines.

 ### Code Structure

-This explains the structure of the program and how it works.
+The program primarly lives in the email_filler.py.
+This is the only module you will need to import (assuming dependencies are fullfilled) when using this program in another codebase.
+The main.py just serves as a driver script for the email_filler.py. email_filler.py is a class that stores information about parsing data into email templates.
+This is done to allow developers to access insightful information about parsing processes, especially with source_data that have very large sizes.
+In the src directory we also have 3 important sub-directories: result, test, and sample_data.
+Result is where the test results are stored and test is the unit testing and sample_data is the data used for testing this program.

 ### Dealing with patterns and custom patterns

-- Default patterns are set to an open pattern: \_[ and a close pattern: ]\_.
+- Default patterns are set to an open pattern: \_\_[ and a close pattern: ]\_\_.

 - Pattern customization requires user to provide both an open and close pattern.